Kava-Labs/kava/migrate/v0_26/iavl-v1.md

 For an example of how to setup a node with statesync, see [here](https://www.polkachu.com/state_sync/kava).

 A public RPC server is available at `https://rpc.kava.io:443`.

+If you would prefer to start from a compressed data directory, a [fully-pruned IAVL V1 goleveldb snapshot is available for download from Polkachu](https://www.polkachu.com/tendermint_snapshots/kava).

 ### Full-archive node